akoylasar/PBR/README.md

-PBR: An example showcasing a physically based rendering in real time.
+PBR: Various examples showcasing physically based rendering.
 --

 How to build